 Depending on the type of zipper repair, you may only need one or two of these items.
-Below you will find step-by-step instructions for the particular type of repair you need to do.
-First, let’s quickly go over the names for each part of a zipper so there’s no confusion.
+Below you will find step-by-step instructions for the particular repair type you need.
+First, let’s quickly go over the names for each part of a zipper, so there’s no confusion.

 Definitions of zipper parts

 - Tape – The fabric part on either side of the zipper.

 - Teeth – The individual nubs (also called elements) make up the chain.

 - Chain – The continuous piece that is formed when both halves of a zipper have meshed together.

 - Slider – The device that moves up and down the chain to open or close the zipper.

 - Pull Tab – The part of the slider you hold when moving the slider up or down.

 - Stop – The small pieces at the top or bottom prevent the slider from coming off the chain.

 - Pin – Small piece at the end of a separating zipper that gets inserted into the box.